Dive Deep into The Four Key Principles of Responsible AI

 Interpretability: This goes beyond explaining individual decisions and aims to make the entire AI model more understandable.
 It focuses on the question: "How does the AI work?".
 Here's how interpretability can be achieved:

-• Visualization Techniques: Tools like decision trees or rule sets can visually represent the decision-making logic of the AI model.
+• Visualization: Tools like decision trees or rule sets can visually represent the AI’s decision-making logic.

 • Humans review and approve the AI's recommendations before they are implemented.